humansinstitute/BitcoinForHumans/README.md

 ---

-### Current State Architectures
+### Explainers

-Cataloging a number of current state architectures to help explain the bitcoin world.
+Cataloging how different bitcoin products / services work - trying to help explain the world of bitcoin.

 * [Galoy Synthetic USD](GaloySyntheticUSD.md) - TBD working through to work through current state architectre of Galoy stablesats.
+* [How Fedimint works](fedmintOverview.md) - Notes and diagram explainers on what is going on in fedimint (trust relationships, flows for payments etc).

 ### Concepts